hydephp/develop/docs/digging-deeper/advanced-markdown.md

 'allow_html' => true,
 ```

-This, will behind the scenes add the bundled `DisallowedRawHtml` extension, and configure it so that no HTML tags are stripped out.
+This will add and configure the `DisallowedRawHtml` CommonMark extension so that no HTML tags are stripped out.

 ## Blade Support